Ludlow, St Laurence Church

 Opposite the Palmers Chapel is the Lady Chapel, which seems to be overflowing with dedication boards and Biblical texts.
 Within this chapel is another superb medieval window, with glass depicting the Tree of Jesse.
 The window has been restored, so it is not completely original, but it is true to its original colour scheme and design.

 While the chapels are remarkable for their glass, the chancel is a treasure of medieval stalls, many with misericords.
 These 'mercy-seats', made to help support priests while standing during long services, have wonderfully carved undersides.
 There are 32 stalls, most beautifully carved with poppyhead ends.
-The most noteworthy depicts the Pieta, a masterpiece of late 15th century woodcarving.
+The most noteworthy misericord depicts the Pieta and is a masterpiece of late 15th-century woodcarving.

 There is certainly much more to St Laurence than the chancel and chapels.
 The font is a very worn bowl, dating the first Norman church on this site.